After going public, once-hot startups are riding a valuation roller coaster – TechCrunch

 Read it every morning on Extra Crunch or get The Exchange newsletter every Saturday.

 There have been other notable declines in value among some recently public, more technologically differentiated companies.
-The Exchange has watched with something akin to polite confusion as the value of Root, a neo-insurance company, fell to a third of its public-market highs after going public, even though it beat growth expectations in its most recent quarterly report.
+The Exchange has watched with something akin to polite confusion as the value of Root, a neoinsurance company, fell to a third of its public-market highs after going public, even though it beat growth expectations in its most recent quarterly report.

 We could toss UiPath into our trend of wildly meandering value.
 The company’s initial IPO price range targeted a price as low as $43 per share.
 Today it’s worth $76.75 per share in pre-market trading.